Dubai Gay Travel

 Gay Dubai: Hotels & Where to Stay

-If you’re looking for more hotel ideas and options, check out this custom list of 3 to 5-star Dubai hotels.
+For more standard hotel ideas and options, check out this custom list of 3 to 5-star Dubai hotels.
 Overall, just remember to consider proximity to attractions on your list.

 Dubai Airbnb Stays

-There is certainly value to be found in renting an Airbnb in Dubai.
-You’ll be able to get a slice of local life too, since Dubai Airbnb rentals tend to be available in locations where it’s harder to find a hotel.
+Good value is certainly within reach if you’ll consider renting an Airbnb in Dubai.
+You’ll be able to get a slice of local life too, since Dubai Airbnbs tend to be available in locations where it’s harder to find a hotel.

 If you’re open to it, I definitely recommend looking at Airbnb rentals in the famous Dubai Marina.
 This area will afford you convenient access to endless bars and restaurants.